May back in the breach as Brexit battles resume - Journal du Cameroun

 – Cold sweat –

-Wednesday’s Commons vote required last-minute concessions, and pro-EU Conservatives warned they could yet seek to defeat May if she backtracks on promises to give parliament a greater say in the final withdrawal deal.
+Wednesday’s Commons vote required last-minute concessions, and pro-EU Conservatives warned they could yet seek to defeat May if she backtracks on promises to give parliament a greater say on the final withdrawal deal.

 And pro-EU rebels on the Conservative backbenches are proving hard for May to satisfy.